gaboesquivel/gaboesquivel.com/source/_posts/2014-04-19-overview-of-angular-generators-april-2014.markdown

   - front-end
 ---

-This is a short and opinionated review of the AngularJS generators on npm as of April 20, 2014.
+This is a short and opinionated review of the AngularJS generators on npm as of April 19th, 2014.

 There are a lot of generators on npm and it's a little hard to decide which one to use or fork, since we don't want to reinvent the wheel.
-Currently the only way is to compare them is to try them one by one and that's a very time consuming task.
-In this post I'll try to give you an overview of some of the generators I've explore recently hoping it will save you some time.
+Currently the only way to compare them is to try them one by one and that's a very time consuming task.
+In this post I'll try to give you an overview of some of the generators I've explored recently hoping it will save you some time.
 I’ll follow [Cliff Meyer's Code Organization Categorization](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) to describe their code structure.

-Most generators still use the "Sock Drawer" directory organization, an approach that I personally avoid.
+Most generators still use the "Sock Drawer" directory organization, an approach that I personally avoid, it works for small projects.
 I prefer a modular structure as suggested on latest [Google's Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).

 Some of the benefits of modularization are: